-Editor's Note: It's FFS how the 5GC differentiates RAT type for network monitoring.

 2. The network monitoring information (e.g. uplink or downlink link degradations, congestions, etc.) available at the VAE server about the on-going V2V session(s) and the network status is based on the original network monitoring information provided by the SCEF in step 1, and/or based on QoS monitoring report or data analytics from 5GS as specified in step 1.
 The VAE server determines the network monitoring information to send to the UE.